EvansWinner/awesome-line-editors/README.md

 The command set is idiosyncractic and even sometimes funny.
 It's a slick addition to the line editor pantheon and worth trying out.
 I got it to `cargo build sued` on my Android running Termux without issue and that's pretty cool by itself.

-If you have more to add about this editor, please send me more or send a PR.

 # Appendices